TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 - As a best practice we should follow Least Privileged Permission Polices - and can be checked using Access Report - Access Analyzer or Credential Report.

 ### Difference between root User and User
+1. account level configuration(contact info, etc.) can not  be done by IAM admin and it can only be done by root user.